Influenza in Urgent Care: 2024-2025 Season Update (Pharmacology CME and Infectious Disease CME) | Points & Pearls

 CME Credits

 4 AMA PRA Category 1 Credits™.
-4 AOA Category 2-A or 2-B Credits.
+4 AOA Category 2-B Credits.

 Get Permission